 Helpful Hints is a recurring feature, aimed at sharing our community’s knowledge and experiences.
-In this second installment, we asked our online community to share their recommendations for mattresses and pillows that have been beneficial for their chronic pain.
+In this fourth installment, we asked our online community, “What advice would you give others newly diagnosed with spondylitis?”
 We share a sample of responses with our thanks.
 We hope you find them helpful!

 Visit our careers page for available positions

 16360 Roscoe Blvd.
 Ste.
 100Van Nuys, CA 91406

 or (818) 892-1616*Please note: This is not a Crisis Hotline.
 If you are in a life-threatening crisis, please dial 911 for immediate help in the US.
 Please follow this link for crisis intervention resources.